 Directory Description blinkAndEcho This example blinks an LED and prints a string on the UART terminal. bootloader This software is the bootloader for the system. common Provides linking for the makefiles. driver This directory contains the system drivers for the peripherals (I C, UART, SPI, etc.).
-Refer to API Reference on page 32 for details.
-EfxApb3Example This example shows how to implement an ABP3 slave. i2cDemo This example shows how to connect to an MCP4725 digital-to- analog converter (DAC) using an I C peripheral. readFlash This example shows how to read from a SPI flash device. spiDemo This code reads the device ID and JEDEC ID of a SPI flash device and echoes the characters on a UART. timerAndGpioInterruptDemo This example shows how to use use interrupts with a timer and GPIO. userInterruptDemo This example demonstrates user interrupts with UART messages. writeFlash This example shows how to write to a SPI flash device.
-Xyloni_SelfTest This software is pre-loaded onto the Xyloni development board.
+Refer to API Reference on page 40 for details.
+EfxApb3Example This example shows how to implement an ABP3 slave. i2cDemo This example shows how to connect to an MCP4725 digital-to-analog converter (DAC) using an I C peripheral. readFlash This example shows how to read from a SPI flash device. spiDemo This code reads the device ID and JEDEC ID of a SPI flash device and echoes the characters on a UART. timerAndGpioInterruptDemo This example shows how to use use interrupts with a timer and GPIO. userInterruptDemo This example demonstrates user interrupts with UART messages. uartInterruptDemo This exmple shows how to use a UART interrupt. writeFlash This example shows how to write to a SPI flash device.